 In corporate law individual suit of a shareholder is directed towards protecting rights deriving from the shared property of JSC.
-In the Civil Code of Georgia (hereinafter referred to as CCG), four grounds for claim are prescribed: contract, causing damage (delict), unjust enrichment, and other grounds stipulated by law50.
+In the Civil Code of Georgia (hereinafter referred to as CCG), four grounds for claim are prescribed: contract, causing damage (delict), unjust enrichment, and other grounds stipulated by law.
 Occasions of shareholder suit mentioned below fall within the grounds listed in article 317 of CCG.

 The direct suit mainly protects shareholders' structural, financial, voting and liquidation rights.
-Model variations of right protected by direct suit are as follows: refusing division of dividend (right to request dividend) after the decision of issuance of dividend (right to receive dividend); ordering JSC recordings, corporate books; requesting calling shareholders' general meeting, where the infringement of fiduciary duty by the manager will be discussed; issues related to JSC reorganization, where the manager infringed obligation that ensured making informed decision by shareholder51; limiting free circulation of shares (vinculation); restructuring shares of particular class and changing or revoking rights deriving therefrom52; individual contract between shareholder and corporation; suit against fraud committed by manager while acquiring or selling shareholder's share; suit against damage incurred by shareholder or his/her assets by delict; suit against manager infringing fiduciary duty while selling JSC; suit against action ultra vires or without authority; suit against such action, which restricts shareholder or causes direct influence53.
+Model variations of right protected by direct suit are as follows: refusing division of dividend (right to request dividend) after the decision of issuance of dividend (right to receive dividend); ordering JSC recordings, corporate books; requesting calling shareholders' general meeting, where the infringement of fiduciary duty by the manager will be discussed; issues related to JSC reorganization, where the manager infringed obligation that ensured making informed decision by shareholder; limiting free circulation of shares (vinculation); restructuring shares of particular class and changing or revoking rights deriving therefrom; individual contract between shareholder and corporation; suit against fraud committed by manager while acquiring or selling shareholder's share; suit against damage incurred by shareholder or his/her assets by delict; suit against manager infringing fiduciary duty while selling JSC; suit against action ultra vires or without authority; suit against such action, which restricts shareholder or causes direct influence.
 In most mentioned model variants, for an individual suit,

-- 47 Dignam, Lowry, Company Law, 8th ed., 186. - 48 Pinto, Branson, Understanding Corporate Law, 3rd ed., 459-460. - 49 Cahn, Donald, Comparative Company Law, 602. - The Civil Code of Georgia, Parliament's Gazette, 31, 24/07/1997, first part of article 317. - 51 Stephen A. Radin, The Business Judgment Rule: Fiduciary Duties of Corporate Directors, 6th ed., vol. II (Boston: Aspen Publishers, 2009), 1712. - 52 Palmiter, Corporations, 5th ed., 313-314. - 53 French, Mayson, Ryan, Company Law, 26th ed., 559-561.
+- 49 Cahn, Donald, Comparative Company Law, 602. - 50 The Civil Code of Georgia, Parliament's Gazette, 31, 24/07/1997, first part of article 317. - 51 Stephen A. Radin, The Business Judgment Rule: Fiduciary Duties of Corporate Directors, 6th ed., vol. II (Boston: Aspen Publishers, 2009), 1712. - 52 Palmiter, Corporations, 5th ed., 313-314. - 53 French, Mayson, Ryan, Company Law, 26th ed., 559-561.